| The Fallpublished by Little, Brown in UK and US (2003) Winner of the Boardman-Tasker Prize for Mountaineering

 from which a startling new light shines on all that has gone before.

-''Dramatic'' is certainly the adjective of choice for ''The Fall,''
+top US reviews From the New York Times, January 5 2003:''Dramatic'' is certainly the adjective of choice for ''The Fall,''

 Simon Mawer's fine new novel about mountaineering… The story...